The Footage Is Clear. They Came Back Anyway.

 What equipment is most commonly stolen from construction sites in Los Angeles?

-Do security guards stop construction site theft?
+Do security guards prevent theft at construction sites?

-Guards have a structural limitation: they can only be in one place at a time, and patrol patterns are predictable.
 A crew timed to enter during a patrol gap has time to load a truck before the guard returns.
 Live video monitoring doesn't have this limitation.
-An Intervention Specialist can watch every camera simultaneously and respond without needing to physically travel to the threat.

 How quickly can ValleyGuard be deployed at a Los Angeles construction site?